selfup/mgt2d/README.md

 Just trying to figure out how this all works.

-### Installation
+### Setup

+#### deps

-Make sure to have dotnet 3.1 installed.
+Make sure to have dotnet 3.1 installed: https://dotnet.microsoft.com/download

-Mono will be required for the build pipeline.
+Mono will be required for the build pipeline: https://www.mono-project.com/docs/getting-started/install/

-On Mac: `brew install mono`
+On Mac the simplest solution is to just: `brew install mono`

+#### install libraries

 In this repo: `dotnet restore`